-- Long-term backup, archival, and disaster recovery datasets
+- Long-term backup, secondary backup, and archival datasets

 - Original (raw) data that must be preserved, even after it has been processed into final usable form.
 (For example, Raw media files after transcoding into other formats)

 - Compliance and archival data that needs to be stored for a long time and is hardly ever accessed.
 (For example, Security camera footage, old X-Rays/MRIs for healthcare organizations, audio recordings, and transcripts of customer calls for financial services)

 To read data in archive storage, you must first change the tier of the blob to hot or cool.
 This process is known as rehydration and can take up to 15 hours to complete.
 Large blob sizes are strongly recommended for optimal performance.
 Rehydrating several small blobs concurrently may add additional time.

 During rehydration, you may check the Archive Status blob property to confirm if the tier has changed.
 The status reads "rehydrate-pending-to-hot" or "rehydrate-pending-to-cool" depending on the destination tier.
 Upon completion, the Archive status property is removed, and the Access Tier blob property reflects the new Hot or Cool tier.